 Here are answers to commonly asked questions about our auto insurance coverage.
 Get in touch with your local Erie Insurance agent for more information.

 We’re here to help.
-Learn more about how to start your auto claim.
+Learn more about how to start your auto insurance claim.

 If you have purchased collision coverage on your vehicle, you may purchase Transportation Expense Coverage at limits starting at $15 per day/$450 per loss in North Carolina and $20 per day/$900 per loss in most other states.
 Virginia provides $600 in collision rental coverage at no charge.
 Higher limits are available.